conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 description: Securing Conduktor Gateway
 ---

-## Connecting Gateway to Kafka
+# Connecting Gateway to Kafka

 Gateway depends on a 'backing' Kafka cluster for its operation.

-Configuring the connection to the backing Kafka cluster resembles configuring a Kafka client to connect to a cluster.
+Configuring the Gateway connection to the backing Kafka cluster closely resembles configuring a standard Kafka client's connection to a cluster.
-The configuration is done via environment variables, as it is for other aspects of Gateway configuration.
+The configuration is done via environment variables, as it is for the other aspects of a Gateway configuration.

-All environment variables that start with `KAFKA_` are mapped to configuration properties.
+All environment variables that start with `KAFKA_` are mapped to configuration properties for connecting Gateway to the Kafka cluster.
-As Gateway is based on the Java-based Kafka-clients, it supports all configuration properties as Java-clients do.
+As Gateway is based on the Java-based Kafka-clients, it supports all configuration properties that Java-clients do.
-Environment variables are mapped to configuration properties as follows:
+Kafka configuration properties are mapped to Gateway environment variables as follows:
-- drop the `KAFKA_` prefix,
+- Add a `KAFKA_` prefix
-- replace each `_` with a `.` (dot),
+- Replace each dot, `.` , with an underscore, `_`
-- convert to lowercase.
+- Convert to uppercase

-So, for example, the `bootstrap.servers` configuration is set by the `KAFKA_BOOTSTRAP_SERVERS` environment variable.
+For example, `bootstrap.servers` is set by the `KAFKA_BOOTSTRAP_SERVERS` environment variable.

-In case your Kafka cluster requires authentication, we refer to the user-name you need to provide as the Gateway service account.
+For when your Kafka cluster requires authentication, we refer to the user-name you need to provide as the Gateway service account.

-### Supported Protocols
+## Supported Protocols

-To authenticate Gateway to the Kafka cluster, you can use all the Kafka security protocols; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.
-We support all SASL mechanisms that Apache Kafka supports: `PLAIN`, `SCRAM-SHA`, `OAuthBearer`, `Kerberos` etc. In addition we support IAM authentication for AWS MSK clusters.
+You can use all the Kafka security protocols to authenticate Gateway to the Kafka cluster; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.

+These can be used with all SASL mechanisms supported by Apache Kafka: `PLAIN`, `SCRAM-SHA`, `OAuthBearer`, `Kerberos` etc. In addition, we support IAM authentication for AWS MSK clusters.

 ## Examples

-In the following examples, we provide blocks of environment variables which you can, e.g., provide to Gateway in a docker-compose file or in a `helm` deployment.
+In the following examples, we provide blocks of environment variables which can be provided to Gateway, e.g. in a docker-compose file, or a `helm` deployment.

-Information which should be customized is enclose between `<` and `>`.
+Information which should be customized is enclosed by `<` and `>`.

+## Plaintext
-### Kafka cluster without authentication (PLAINTEXT)
+Kafka cluster without authentication, `PLAINTEXT`.

-In this case you just need to provide the bootstrap servers:
+In this case you just need the bootstrap servers:

 ```yaml
 KAFKA_BOOTSTRAP_SERVERS: <your.kafka.broker-1:9092>,<your.kafka.broker-2:9092>
 ```

+## SASL_PLAINTEXT
+Kafka cluster with SASL_PLAINTEXT.

-### Kafka cluster with SASL_PLAINTEXT and PLAIN SASL mechanism
+### PLAIN SASL

 ```yaml
 KAFKA_BOOTSTRAP_SERVERS: <your.kafka.broker-1:9092>,<your.kafka.broker-2:9092>